Jay-Idrees/Code-Refactor-Semantic-HTML-CSS/readme.md

 # Technologies used in the creation of this website

- HTML
+ - HTML

- CSS
+ - CSS

+ - Human Imagination

- Human Imagination and Creative Thinking
+ - Creative Thinking

 # Note to user